soframel/squic/README.md

 Than you can adapt your app name and other information, and generate the application with your preferred android packaging tool (Eclipse or Ant, after installing the android sdk).

+To use the provided Ant build.xml file, follow android's documentation (http://developer.android.com/guide/developing/building/building-cmdline.html).
+But as a summary:
+* install android-sdk
+* * install an avd emulator (see http://developer.android.com/guide/developing/devices/managing-avds.html)
+* change local.properties to match your local installation folder of android-sdk
+* type "ant debug" to generate application in debug mode
+* start the emulator ("android avd" and then launch device)
+* install the application (adb install <path_to_app>.apk) Debug application can also be installed directly on an android device, if it is configured to accept applications in "debug" mode.

 ## Requirements
 For now, only Android 4.0.3 and later is supported (API level 15) but this could probably be changed with a little effort...